staD020/png2prg/readme.md

     	write memory profile to file (only in -parallel mode) -mode string
-    	force graphics mode to koala, hires, mixedcharset, sccharset, mccharset (4col), scsprites or mcsprites -nc
+    	force graphics mode to koala, hires, mixedcharset, sccharset, mccharset (4col), scsprites or mcsprites -nbc
+    	no-bitpair-counters
+  -nc
     	no-crunch
   -ng
     	no-guess
-  -no-crunch
+  -no-bitpair-counters
+    	do not use c64color bitpar counters optimization -no-crunch
     	do not TSCrunch displayer
   -no-guess